konashevich/authorised_mempool/sanctioned_validators_paper.md

 ## Annex: Smart Contract Implementation

-The following Solidity code demonstrates the implementation of the Dual-Layer Enforcement Mechanism.
+The following Solidity code demonstrates the implementation of the Dual-Tier Enforcement Mechanism.
 The full project source code and maintenance updates are available at [5].
 The implementation consists of three components:
 1.  **ValidatorRegistry**: Management of the "Regulated Perimeter".
 2.  **SanctionGuard**: The abstract enforcement module.
 3.  **RegulatedToken**: An example ERC-20 token that integrates the guard to enforce compliance on every transfer.